 None of us will avoid asking the classic moral questions: who dunnit, and what (choose one: ideas, urges, or incentives) did they have in mind?
 From the perspective of contentious politics—these attacks on the Pentagon and the World Trade Center surely qualify as contentious politics—even more difficult and important questions press upon us: how, with what sort of coordination?

 I imagine that American intelligence services are at this very moment searching for cockpit voice recorders, listening to air traffic control tapes, and reviewing recent traces of travel within and into the United States as well as whatever monitored communications they have, with just such questions before them.
 I also imagine that intelligence services across the world are collaborating.
-We amsocers will not match their information-gathering capacities, but we might at least share some ideas about causes and effects of international terrorism.
+We amsocers will not match their information-gathering capacities, but we might at least share some ideas about the causes and effects of international terrorism.

-We can also help place the New York and Washington events in world perspective.
+We can also help place the New York and Washington events in a world perspective.
 Even if the highest estimates of casualties now being bruited turn out to be correct, the scale of killing will remain small in comparison with the last half-century’s violent deaths in Rwanda, Cambodia, Indonesia, Afghanistan, Angola, Colombia, Guatemala, Yugoslavia, and the Caucasus.
 That does not make New York’s or Washington’s losses trivial, but it does accent the difference between terrorism and civil war.

 In yesterday’s events, the degree of coordination and effectiveness displayed resembles wartime covert action far more than ordinary peacetime terror—despite the previous attacks on the World Trade Center, American embassies, and Oklahoma City.
-Assuming that some connected set of people coordinated their action, they managed to seize at least four passenger-filled aircraft almost simultaneously shortly after takeoff from three of the country’s biggest and most heavily policed airports, and to get three of the four craft flown into self-destruction on precise targets.
+Assuming that some connected set of people coordinated their action, they managed to seize at least four passenger-filled aircraft almost simultaneously shortly after takeoff from three of the country’s biggest and most heavily policed airports and to get three of the four craft flown into self-destruction on precise targets.
 (I can’t help speculating that the people involved tried to seize more than four planes, but failed in the other attempts; we’ll see.)

 All this bespeaks substantial financing, planning, coordination, and organizational support—although not necessarily a single, centralized, enduring Organization.
 Those of us who study contentious politics should resist the temptation to concentrate on ideas of repression and retaliation, which demagogues will surely broadcast.
 We may be able to make a small contribution to explaining how such high levels of coordination emerge among damage-doers, and therefore how to reduce threats of violence to civilians in the United States and, especially, elsewhere.